Film / ThanksKilling

 - Name's the Same: In-universe, we have group member Billy, and Johnny's father Bill.

 - Neck Snap: Ali's death has the turkey snap her neck.

 - Nerd: Darren is shown to be pretty nerdy, since he has glasses and is implied to be very unpopular.

 - Nice Hat: One of the family members in the ending is wearing a rather fabulous turkey-shaped hat.

 - Nice Job Breaking It, Hero!: Turkeys and radioactive waste apparently mix rather well.
 Thanks for showing us, Oscar.

 - No Name Given: The filmmakers toyed with the idea of giving the turkey a name, but were unable to decide on one, and ended up just settling for "the Killer Turkey".
 Some sources call it "Turkie".

-- Noodle Incident: Whatever it was Langston did to offend Feathercloud.
+- Noodle Incident: Whatever it was Langston did to offend Feathercloud is never revealed.